What insects start with O? Insects are complex organisms with their biology and behavior.

 Orb Weavers are ubiquitous garden and tree-dwelling spiders.

 The legs of an Orb Weaver are typically very long, contributing to the spider’s overall girth.
-Males are about 6 mm long, whereas females can range in length from 10 to 20 mm.
+Males are about 6 mm long, whereas females can range from 10 to 20 mm.

-Orb Weavers inhabit a variety of habitats, including tall grasses, quiet corners within residences, and protected porches.
+Orb Weavers inhabit various habitats, including tall grasses, quiet corners within residences, and protected porches.

 The web is a work of art, and the Orb Weaver waits in the center with its head facing downwards for prey to enter.

-If the spider is not in the center of the web, it is typically monitoring the web through a “signal” line still attached to it.
+If the spider is not in the center of the web, it typically monitors the web through a “signal” line still attached to it.

-The signal line vibrates as soon as anything becomes entangled in the web, and the spider emerges to complete its task.
+The signal line vibrates when anything becomes entangled in the web, and the spider emerges to complete its task.

 37. Orangetailed Potter Wasp

-This is the next on our list of insects that start with O. The Orangetailed Potter Wasp is a species of solitary wasp that is widespread across the globe.
+This is the next insect on our list that starts with O. The Orangetailed Potter Wasp is a species of solitary wasp that is widespread worldwide.

 They are known for their orange tail and ability to build intricate nests resembling pottery.